Flags of Central America

 Antigua and Barbuda

-According to COUNTRYAAH, the flag of Antigua and Barbuda was added in 1967.
+According to COUNTRYAAH, Antigua and Barbuda is one of Central American countries, the flag of which was added in 1967.
 The sun marks the beginning of a new era with the country’s independence; red symbolizes the power of the people, black its African ancestry; blue is the color of hope, as is the surrounding sea, and white is the sand of the long beaches.

 The flag began to be used in 1871 but was officially established only in 1968.
 In the color symbolism, blue stands for justice and faithfulness and white for the people’s integrity.
 The blue-white colors were adopted in 1821 as common to the countries of the Central American Union, dissolved in the 1840’s.
 The state arms are placed centrally in the flag.